Love the idea of a marble bathroom? Be inspired by this luxe selection

 There’s no question that marble is expensive, so in a large space with a lot of wall to fill, try introducing flashes of the material to get the look without busting the budget.

-This marble basin and vanity unit counter are just enough to give a sophisticated effect in this washspace.
+This marble top bathroom vanity unit and basin are just enough to give a sophisticated effect in this washspace.
 The inky walls and bright white tiles bring out the tones in the stone.

 In this compact new-build bathroom, porcelain tiles have been teamed with simple, wall-hung fixtures and fittings for a look that’s sleek and modern, while the chic black tap gives the space a cool twist.